glodanif/wow-addon-packager/README.md

 # wow-addon-packager
-Batch script for compression an addon into a zip archive but ignores specific files
+Batch script for compression an addon into a zip archive ignorring specific files